mChataign/DupireNN/README.md

 These notebooks are fully compatible with Google Colab but can also be used in a local notebook environment provided that Tensorflow is installed for Python 3 with a version at or above 2.0.
 For local deployment, please ignore cells starting with "from google.colab import files".

+The Matlab code implements the shape constrained GP code and is written by A.  Cousin and D. Gueye.

 # Data
-Several days of DAX index option chain data is provided in the data folder.
+Several days of DAX index option chain data and more recent SPX index option data is provided in the data folder.
 The notebook indicates which data file you should load for execution.